isomerpages/moe-crescentgirlssch/_about-cgs/Admission/Information on Direct School Admission to Crescent Girls' School.md

 Application for DSA-Sec can be submitted through the online DSA-Sec Portal.&nbsp; There is no application fee.&nbsp; The application period is from **4 May 2023, 11.00 am to 31 May 2023, 3.00 pm.** For more details, please refer to the MOE website - **[Direct School Admission (sec) webpage](https://www.moe.gov.sg/secondary/dsa)**

-<p style="text-align:justify;">An applicant can indicate up to three choices.
-Each choice consists of a secondary school and a talent area offered by that secondary school.&nbsp; Of the three choices, an applicant may use a maximum of two choices to apply to the same school, for two different talent areas of that school.</p>
+An applicant can indicate up to three choices.
+Each choice consists of a secondary school and a talent area offered by that secondary school.&nbsp; Of the three choices, an applicant may use a maximum of two choices to apply to the same school, for two different talent areas of that school.

-<p style="text-align:justify;">For applicants studying in MOE mainstream primary schools: Only one parent’s SingPass is needed to log in.
-If parents/guardians are unable to apply online, they can approach the child’s primary school for assistance. </p>
+For applicants studying in MOE mainstream primary schools: Only one parent’s SingPass is needed to log in.
+If parents/guardians are unable to apply online, they can approach the child’s primary school for assistance.

 Applicants NOT studying in MOE mainstream primary schools will need to apply for a Registration Number (RGxxxxxxx) before they can apply through the DSA-Sec Portal at MOE website at: **[https://go.gov.sg/nmsdsa-sec-application](https://go.gov.sg/nmsdsa-sec-application)**